NixOS/nix/doc/manual/src/language/values.md

 - <a id="type-path" href="#type-path">Path</a>

+  *Paths* are distinct from strings and can be expressed by path literals such as `./builder.sh`.

+  Paths are the preferred type for referring to local files.
+  This is thanks to the following properties:
+  - Path values are always in a canonical form, so that you are relieved from trailing slashes, `.` and `..`.
+  - Path literals are automatically resolved relative to the location of the Nix expression file that contains them.
+  - Path values are automatically copied into the Nix store when used in a string interpolation or concatenation.
+  - Tooling can recognize path literals and provide additional features, such as autocompletion, refactoring automation and jump-to-file.

-  *Paths*, e.g., `/bin/sh` or `./builder.sh`.
-A path must contain at least one slash to be recognised as such.
+  A path literal must contain at least one slash to be recognised as such.
   For instance, `builder.sh` is not a path: it's parsed as an expression that selects the attribute `sh` from the variable `builder`.

-If the file name is relative, i.e., if it does not begin with a slash, it is made absolute at parse time relative to the [base directory](@docroot@/glossary.md#gloss-base-directory).
-  For instance, if a Nix expression in `/foo/bar/bla.nix` refers to `../xyzzy/fnord.nix`, the absolute path is `/foo/xyzzy/fnord.nix`.
+  Path literals may also refer to absolute paths by starting with a slash.
+  This is generally not recommended, because it makes the expression less portable.
+  In the case where a path literal is translated into an absolute path string for a configuration file, it is recommended to just use strings.
+  This avoids some confusion about whether files at that location will be used during evaluation, and it avoids unintentional situations where some function might try to copy everything at the location into the store.

-  If the first component of a path is a `~`, it is interpreted as if the rest of the path were relative to the user's home directory. e.g. `~/foo` would be equivalent to `/home/edolstra/foo` for a user whose home directory is `/home/edolstra`.
+  If the first component of a path is a `~`, it is interpreted such that the rest of the path were relative to the user's home directory.
+  For example, `~/foo` would be equivalent to `/home/edolstra/foo` for a user whose home directory is `/home/edolstra`.
+  Path literals that start with `~` are not allowed in [pure](@docroot@/command-ref/conf-file.md#conf-pure-eval) evaluation.

+  Paths can be used in [string interpolation] and string concatenation.
-  For instance, evaluating `"${./foo.txt}"` will cause `foo.txt` in the base directory to be copied into the Nix store and result in the string `"/nix/store/<hash>-foo.txt"`.
+  For instance, evaluating `"${./foo.txt}"` will cause `foo.txt` from the same directory to be copied into the Nix store and result in the string `"/nix/store/<hash>-foo.txt"`.

   Note that the Nix language assumes that all input files will remain _unchanged_ while evaluating a Nix expression.
   For example, assume you used a file path in an interpolated string during a `nix repl` session.
   Later in the same session, after having changed the file contents, evaluating the interpolated string with the file path again might not return a new [store path], since Nix might not re-read the file contents.
+Use `:r` to reset the repl as needed.

   [store path]: @docroot@/glossary.md#gloss-store-path

-  Paths can include [string interpolation] and can themselves be [interpolated in other expressions].
+  Path literals can also include [string interpolation], besides being [interpolated into other expressions].

-  [interpolated in other expressions]: ./string-interpolation.md#interpolated-expressions
+  [interpolated into other expressions]: ./string-interpolation.md#interpolated-expressions

   At least one slash (`/`) must appear *before* any interpolated expression for the result to be recognized as a path.

-  `a.${foo}/b.${bar}` is a syntactically valid division operation.
+  `a.${foo}/b.${bar}` is a syntactically valid number division operation.
   `./a.${foo}/b.${bar}` is a path.

-  [Lookup paths](./constructs/lookup-path.md) such as `<nixpkgs>` resolve to path values.
+  [Lookup path](./constructs/lookup-path.md) literals such as `<nixpkgs>` also resolve to path values.

 - <a id="type-boolean" href="#type-boolean">Boolean</a>